Sarvatus/k8s-kubeadm-containerd-master-role/README.md

 Fast Test
 --------
-If you've created control plane (master) and worker node you can perform fast test applying below commands:
+If you've created control plane (master) and worker node or you deleted taint from master you can perform fast test applying below commands:
 ```
 kubectl create deployment --image=nginx nginx
 kubectl expose deployment nginx --port=80 --target-port=80 --external-ip=<your_ip_address_for_service>